akazukin5151/koneko/README.md

 # Roadmap

+* Startup time seems to be slow, but the delay is before the first line even executes.
+Import time is fast. `pip install` using the wheel seems to be faster.

 ## Features

-* Startup time seems to be slow (but not import time)
 * For multi-image posts in image view, enter a number to jump to the post's page
 * Image view should preview the next few images in multi-image posts (but either it blocks the prompt or the prompt blocks)
 * Image and User views should use lscat.py to render so alternate renderers can be used